 You bought a new computer?
 Congratulations!

-After it’s all unpacked and set up and Windows 8 is updated and you installed an anti-virus program (you did do that, didn’t you?), you probably want to get TimePilot installed and running.
+After it’s all unpacked and set up and Windows is updated (you did do that, didn’t you?), you probably want to get TimePilot installed and running.

 Before you start the installation, if you have your TimePilot database on your old computer and want to move it to the new one, copy the folder on the old computer that contains the TimePilot data to a USB drive and paste it onto the new PC’s hard drive.
 See the box at right to learn where to find the database folder.